particle-iot/docs/src/content/reference/ios.md

 **Rebranding notice**

-Particle has been rebranded as Particle.
-Code that previously used `Particle` keyword as class prefix now uses `Particle` keyword.
-CocoaPods library [ParticleSetup](https://cocoapods.org/pods/ParticleSetup) has been deprecated in favor of [ParticleSetup](https://cocoapods.org/pods/ParticleSetup) library.
-Github repository [particle-iot/particle-setup-ios](https://github.com/particle-iot/particle-setup-ios/) has been deprecated in favor of [particle-iot/particle-setup-ios](https://github.com/particle-iot/particle-setup-ios/) too.
+Spark has been rebranded as Particle.
+Code that previously used `Spark` keyword as class prefix now uses `Particle` keyword.
+CocoaPods library [SparkSetup](https://cocoapods.org/pods/SparkSetup) has been deprecated in favor of [ParticleSetup](https://cocoapods.org/pods/ParticleSetup) library.
+Github repository [particle-iot/spark-setup-ios](https://github.com/particle-iot/spark-setup-ios/) has been deprecated in favor of [particle-iot/particle-setup-ios](https://github.com/particle-iot/particle-setup-ios/) too.

 ### Usage